-Amtrak’s Empire Builder travels along the southern edge of the park and is an amazing way to see it in the winter, but we wanted to venture in a little deeper.
+Amtrak’s Empire Builder travels along the southern edge of Glacier National Park and is an amazing way to see it in the winter, but we wanted to venture in a little deeper.

 So we rented a car and drove through Hungry Horse to the western entrance of the park and the famous Going To The Sun Road.